CompTIA Exam Objective Review: The RAID Solutions

 The more significant CompTIA exam objectives addressing RAID are:

-A+ Exam 220-901 Main Domain 1.0 Hardware – Sub-objective 4.2 Given a scenario, troubleshoot hard drives and RAID arrays with appropriate tools.
+Main Domain 5.0 Hardware and Network Troubleshooting: Sub-objective 5.3 Given a scenario, troubleshoot hard drives and RAID arrays.

 Aaron Axline is a technology writer and knowledge management specialist based in Edmonton, Canada.
 His work has appeared in titles from Que Publishing and on popular tech blogs and sites.